Rape in Afghanistan: Definition

 Rape is a type of sexual assault usually involving sexual intercourse or other forms of sexual penetration perpetrated against a person without that person's consent.
 The act may be carried out by physical force, coercion, abuse of authority or against a person who is incapable of giving valid consent.
 This can include one who is unconscious, incapacitated, has an intellectual disability or is below the legal age of consent.
 The term rape is sometimes used interchangeably with the term sexual assault.

 Prevalence

 Violence against women in Afghanistan reached record levels in 2013, according to the Afghan Independent Human Rights Commission (AIHRC).
-Women are respected for their virginity, and even if the woman gets pregnant, it is uncommon for the rapist to marry her.
+Women are respected for their virginity, and even if the woman gets pregnant after being raped, it is uncommon for her rapist to marry her.
 Thus a woman is now punished for being "impure".
-The authorities treat such cases as adultery.
+The Taliban authorities treat such cases as zina (adultery).
+Zina has been reported from every province of the country.
 Even if the woman is not punished, she remains rejected by society as "dishonorable" (badnaam in Pashto), while the rapist is not considered dishonored.